gershom12/IQ-Business-Assessment/README.md

 3. Compile using mvn clean install on the command line

-4. Run unit tests using mvn test

-5. Copy the war file from target folder and drop it on deployment folder folder C:\Program Files\wildfly-10.0.0.Final\standalone\deployments
+4. Copy the war file from target folder and drop it on deployment folder folder C:\Program Files\wildfly-10.0.0.Final\standalone\deployments

-6. Start ./standalone.sh to start the server
+5. Start ./standalone.sh to start the server

-7. Open your browser and go to  http://localhost:8080/crudwebapp/", you should see a welcome page explaining what the application does and links on the menu section to navigate to the employee management section.
+6. Open your browser and go to  http://localhost:8080/crudwebapp/", you should see a welcome page explaining what the application does and links on the menu section to navigate to the employee management section.